When you’re living or volunteering in Nicaragua for an entire semester, you have to hike at least one of the 19 volcanoes that call this country home.

 How Long Does It Take?
 A 5-6 hour hike but can be split it into 2 days

-Difficulty: Moderately hard, but more do-able when spread out into 2 days
+Difficulty: Moderate to hard, but more do-able when spread out into 2 days

 This trek takes you around three volcanoes — the trailhead starts at the Cerro Negro, so some companies include volcano boarding before you walk around Las Pilas and climb up to the El Hoyo volcano, where you can check out this mysterious, circular sinkhole.

 Some companies have you set up camp at the massive sinkhole, then you can take the short ascent at sunset and sunrise which are incredible — you can see the sun rising over another volcano (Motomboto) which is quite the experience.
-From the top you can see several of Nica's volcanoes lined up in the valley.
+From the top you can see several more of Nica's volcanoes lined up in the valley.
 You can also spot Lake Managua from the top.
 The longer tours tend to also stop off at the local swimming hole on the way down!

-If you are short on time, there are tour companies that can take you up to the summit and back down in an intense 5-6 hours (but we love love love the overnight option to help spread out the milage and elevation gain, and give you a break before you hike down the elevation you just gained).
+If you are short on time, there are tour companies that can take you up to the summit and back down in a very intense 5-6 hours (but we love love love the overnight option to help spread out the milage and elevation gain, and give you a break before you hike down the elevation you just gained).